Vivitrol and Naltrexone in oil solutions

 There are different types of liquid Naltrexone forms application techniques.

 Naltrexone solution in oil shots are much safer.
 They can be Naltrexone palmitate or Naltrexone solution in cotton oil.
-This oil solution is kept in the fridge, dark environment, and dark glass vial, which is original packing.
+Naltrexone in oil solution is kept in the fridge, dark place, and dark glass vial, in original packing.

 Naltrexone injection is used along with counseling and social support to help people who have stopped drinking large amounts of alcohol to avoid drinking again.
 Naltrexone injection is also used along with counseling and social support to help people who have stopped abusing opiate medications or street drugs to avoid abusing the medications or street drugs again.

 Naltrexone injection comes as a solution (liquid) to be given by injection into the muscle of the buttocks by a healthcare provider once every 4 weeks.
 380mg dose is being taken from the Naltrexone in oil vial by a standard syringe, warmed up to the room temperature and then intramuscularly applied.
 It’s done calmly and without rush.
 Any medical nurse or any GP is able to give a simple intramuscular Naltrexone palmitate shot.

 Inform your doctor if you have taken any opiate medications including certain medications for diarrhea, cough, or pain; methadone (Dolophine); or buprenorphine (Buprenex, Subutex, in Suboxone) within the last 15 days.
 Ask your doctor if you are not sure if a medication you have taken is an opiate.
 Also tell your doctor if you have used any opiate street drugs such as heroin within the last 7 to 10 days.
 Urine opiate tests are taken prior Naltrexone injection administration.